Weckyy702/RaychelScript/README.md

   * You will need Visual Studio with the C++ workload and CMake installed.
 You also have to install the dependencies manually.
   * Running cmake will create a RaychelScript.sln file.
 Open it in Visual Studio to compile the program.
 Due to windows limitations, you will have to copy the built DLLs into the executable directory (either manually or via copy_DLLs.sh)

+Note on the coding style
+* I am currently exploring many different coding styles and design patterns and I am using this project to test out what feels good.
+So the style of the code is quite inconsistent between different modules.

 I found a bug!!!
 -